Manjinder Virk: Career

+Virk had a recurring role as the coroner the popular detective series Midsomer Murders, from 2016 to 2018.
+In 2022, Virk appeared as DI Samira Desai in the thriller series Trigger Point alongside Vicky McClure.
+The following year, she played a grieving mother in an episode of Shetland.

 Personal life

 She met husband Neil Biswas on the set of the TV drama Bradford riots in 2007.
-As of 2013, she and her husband live in Brixton, South London.
+In 2013, they were living in Brixton, South London.

 Filmography

 Awards and nominations

-Virk was nominated in 2010 for Best Newcomer at the BFI London Film Festival Awards and Best Actress and Newcomer at the BIFA Awards, both for her role in The Arbor.
+Virk was nominated in 2010 for Best Newcomer at the BFI London Film Festival Awards and Best Actress and Newcomer at the British Independent Film Awards, both for her role in The Arbor.
 She was one of the UK Stars of Tomorrow in Screen International in 2007.
 She was also nominated for Asian Woman of Achievement Award in 2008.

 In 2013, for her short film Out of Darkness, Virk won Best of Fest award at the Aesthetica Short Film Festival.